 Not so with an online store.
 Many consumers won’t buy a product they can’t at least see.
 The solution is to offer online product photos.
-So, if you want to dramatically improve your online sales, then this guide will show you how to do that by capturing breathtaking photos and setting up a highly visual online store.
+So, if you want to dramatically improve your online sales, then this guide will show you how to take professional looking photos of your products in order to set up a highly visual online store.

 You’ve probably heard the term “stock photography” before.
 Sometimes, photographers will refer to it as “picture archives,” “photo libraries,” “image banks,” and variations of these terms.
 They all mean the same thing.
 They are large collections of images hosted online.
 And, these images are “stock images” of products that consumers may want to buy.

-If you own an online store (ecommerce store), you probably already understand the need for photography.
+If you own an online store, you probably already understand the need for ecommerce product photography.
 What you may not know is how to get started or what are some of the challenges you may face.

 Stock photography sites usually cater to businesses that need (more or less) generic photographs.
 Usually, models are hired, and photos are taken, to satisfy a broad range of needs.
 These might include photos for the homepage, about page, and maybe some internal pages.

 Entire ecommerce businesses exist just to sell these photographs to other online business owners.
 By buying stock photography, an online business or store saves time and money since the images can be easily licensed to the business and delivered via the web in mere seconds.
 And, the business owner doesn’t have to bother with setting up a studio in-house.

 The problem with traditional stock photography, however, is it rarely captures specific products.
 So, ecommerce businesses are left on their own to come up with product or catalog images.
 Most of the time, a professional specializing in ecommerce photography services can be hired to do the job, but they can cost several thousand dollars per shoot.